Hexworks/the-cogitator/_posts/2018-06-29-the-nature-of-nothing-in-kotlin.md

 Our code now compiles.
 Why is that?
 The answer is that since `Nothing` is a subtype of every other class in Kotlin, the compiler can accept it, and because `throwException` is never going to return successfully, its assignment will never happen.
-In short: `Nothing` is **magic**.
 Better yet now you can start using it to explicitly state that a function will always throw an `Exception`.

 Understanding how `Nothing` works might be a bit hard but you can develop a nice intuition for it if you imagine `Nothing`